-All graduates of any degree or certificate program automatically become members of the Metropolitan State University Alumni Association.
-Members of the Alumni Association have access to unique benefits through Metropolitan State.
+All graduates of any degree or certificate program automatically become members of the Metro State University Alumni Association.
+Members of the Alumni Association have access to unique benefits through Metro State.
 Any graduate of a degree or certificate program is automatically eligible for these benefits.

 Free tutor training sessions are offered to university students, faculty, staff and alumni.
 To receive an application, contact Awo Ahmed, literacy coordinator, in the Institute for Community Engagement and Scholarship, at 651-793-1288 or via email.